Who needs take-out when you can make this quick & tasty wok charred shrimp fried rice at home!

 You can substitute other proteins for shrimps as well.
 I typically make it with shrimp because it defrosts quickly and my children loves shrimp recipes, especially my son who absolutely loves Ebi Fry and Shrimp Tempura.

-These are a few tricks and tips to make the perfect fried rice.
+Tricks and tips to make the perfect fried rice

 Wok: You need a large wok or frying pan that has enough space for rice to move around.
 You need to be able to toss the rice and other ingredients while cooking.
 When you put too much rice and ingredients, the fried rice will form a big clump so I highly recommend to cook for 1-2 servings at a time.